Fast Rerandomization via the BRAIN: Simulation Studies and Real Applications

 \subsection{Structured Randomized Experiments}

-This section considers the three types of structured experiments described in \autoref{sec:extension}.
-We simulate the covariates and potential outcomes in the same way as in \autoref{sec:simulation simple}, except that we set $Y_i(1) = Y_i(0) + 0.15\sqrt{Var[Y_i(0)]}$ under the alternative to ensure the power of different methods remains within a moderate range.
+This section considers the three types of structured experiments described in Section \ref{sec:extension}.
+We simulate the covariates and potential outcomes in the same way as in Section \ref{sec:simulation simple}, except that we set $Y_i(1) = Y_i(0) + 0.15\sqrt{\Var[Y_i(0)]}$ under the alternative to ensure the power of different methods remains within a moderate range.
 For sequential experiments, we set the number of groups as $K=2$ and consider two group sizes, $n_k \in \{100, 500\}$.
 We use the strategy proposed by \cite{zhou2018sequential} to determine $a_k$.
 Specifically, we set $(s_1,s_2) = (239, 761)$ when $p = 50$ and $(s_1,s_2) = (264, 736)$ when $p=250$, where $a_k=\frac{n_k}{n_{[k]}}q_k$ and $q_k$ is the $\frac{1}{s_k}$ quantile of a non-central chi-square distribution with $p$ degrees of freedom and a non-central parameter $\frac{n_{[k-1]}}{n_k}M_{[k-1]}$.
 For stratified experiments, we set the stratum number as $K=2$ and consider two stratum sizes, $n_k \in \{100, 500\}$.
 For cluster randomized experiments, we set the cluster size as $n_k=2$ and consider two options for the number of clusters, $K \in \{100,500\}$.
-We set $p_a=P(\chi_p^2<a)=10^{-3}$ for both stratified randomized experiments and cluster randomized experiments and set $p=n/4$ for all settings in this section.
+We set $p_a=P(\chi_p^2 \le a)=10^{-3}$ for both stratified randomized experiments and cluster randomized experiments and set $p=n/4$ for all settings in this section.

-\autoref{tab:structured} shows the results when $n=1000$.
-The complete results are provided in the Supplement.
+Table \ref{tab:structured} shows the results when $n=1000$.
+The complete results are provided in Appendix \ref{app:results}.
 For clarity, we use a unified name to refer to different method variants.
 Since PSRR is not extended to stratified experiments and cluster experiments, it is excluded from the two schemes.
-The overall findings are consistent with the results in \autoref{sec:simulation simple}.
-VNSRR substantially reduces the computational burden of rerandomization, especially for high-dimensional datasets and in stratified randomized experiments and cluster randomized experiments, where ARSRR is the only method available to perform rerandomization.
-VNSRR maintains the statistical properties of rerandomization in all the settings and significantly improves statistical inference compared to CR.
+The overall findings are consistent with the results in Section \ref{sec:simulation simple}.
+BRAIN substantially reduces the computational burden of rerandomization, especially for high-dimensional datasets and in stratified randomized experiments and cluster randomized experiments, where ARSRR is the only method available to perform rerandomization.
+BRAIN maintains the statistical properties of rerandomization in all the settings and significantly improves statistical inference compared to CR.